Expaceo/DotnetDacMig/README.md

 The add and check commands require an instance of SQL Server on which to create a database and use it to compare the migrations to the project database.
 By default the tool will use docker to mount a container of SQL Server and use it for this purpose.
 But it can use another SQL instance provider by the `--connection-string` parameter.

 ### add
-Adds a new migration to the SQL project
+Adds a new migration to the SQL project.
+If there are no changes to the database project since the last migration, no migration is created.
 ```
 dotnet dacmig add "my migration" --project-path "./Path/To/the/sql/project"
 ```